-Our country is part of the bad pupils in the OECD, with a number of professionals less than the average in the sector of assistance to the elderly.
+Our country is having difficulties, with a number of professionals less than the average in the sector of assistance to the elderly.

 A dire shortage of workers